eLFOKA/Sobel-Operator/README.md

 <div>
 <ol>
   <li>Download all files</li>
-  <li><p>Convert your image type from .png/.jpeg/.jpg to 24-bit map (.bmp)</p><p>I strongly suggest using for it Paint.
+  <li>Convert your image type from .png/.jpeg/.jpg to 24-bit map (.bmp)<p>I strongly suggest using for it Paint.
 You ask why?
 Because for now it is only known     for me option that works.
 I tried other converters on the internet but it seems that they do not work properly with the current version of the program.
-Simple Open image in Paint and save it as 24-bit bitmap</p> </li>
+Simple Open     image in Paint and save it as 24-bit bitmap</p></li>
   <li>Take your converted bitmap and put it in "Sobel Operator" Folder (the folder also contains .cpp file)</li>
   <li>Run Program by opening the "x64" folder, then "Debug" and click on "Sobel Operator.exe"</li>
   <li>Console window will pop up with instructions for you on what to do next</li>